 Where we transfer your data to countries outside the European Union or to international organisations, we will ensure that it is adequately protected on the basis of a European Commission adequacy decision or where the controller or processor has provided adequate safeguards with respect to the processing of personal data and where there are enforceable rights and effective remedies available to data subjects.
 Such safeguards may include in particular: a) legally binding and enforceable instruments between public authorities or bodies; b) binding corporate rules; c) general data protection clauses adopted by the European Commission.

-Manpower may process your personal data in accordance with the provisions of the GDPR and the Infotv.
+Manpower may process your personal data in accordance with the provisions of the GDPR and the and with the applicable Hungarian legislation.

-Data Subjects may register on the Manpower website to the Data Controller's candidate database.
-At that time, Data Subjects may provide their Personal Data and upload documents containing their Personal Data in connection with the application on the Website, whereby the Data Subjects register in the Controller's database.
-The Data Subject's Personal Data will also be uploaded to the database if the Data Subject consents to it in respect of the data provided by telephone, e-mail, in person or via social media.
+Data subjects may register on the Manpower website to the Manpower's candidate database.
+At that time, data subjects may provide their Personal Data and upload documents containing their Personal Data in connection with the application on the Website, whereby the data subjects register in the Data Controller's database.
+The Data subject's Personal Data will also be uploaded to the database if the data subject consents to it in respect of the data provided by telephone, e-mail, in person or via social media.

 A Job Applicant may register in the database in one of two ways; through a general registration, where their data will be processed in connection with all possible vacancies, or by applying for a specific vacancy only, in which case their personal data will be processed only in connection with that specific vacancy.